 Commercial radio remains the most complex medium in the country.
 Radio stations range from small-town radio, daytime-only outlets with a broadcast range of a few miles, to huge 100,000 (ERP) watt radio stations that send signals across several states.
 The multiplicity of programming formats, sales outlets, power capabilities, and network arrangements add to the difficulty

 of mastering the radio field.

 The sheer number of radio stations also poses difficulties.
 Over 10,000 commercial radio stations currently broadcast in this country.
 Despite their numbers, radio stations can be hard to locate.
 Unlike television stations, radio stations often have transmitters that are located outside major population centers, and are therefore not included in major radio markets.
-In fact, only about half of U.S. radio stations fall into Arbitron-defined Metro Survey Area radio markets.
+In fact, only about half of U.S. radio stations fall into Nielsen-defined Metro Survey Area radio markets.

 radio station reports with filtering capabilities, adds to the power of